The-Archerr/The-Archerr/README.md

 🎓 Currently pursuing BTech in Computer Science & Engineering at AITS.
 🔐 Passionate about cybersecurity, ethical hacking, and occasionally breaking my own code.
-💻 Strong foundation in Python, Java, and C — and a growing collection of half-finished side projects.
+💻 Strong foundation in Python, Java, and C - and a growing collection of half-finished side projects.
 🎯 Eager to learn, experiment, and someday actually finish all the projects I've started.
-🗣️ Class Representative and active participant in every technical event I can find (or accidentally volunteer for).
+🗣️ Class Representative and active participant in every technical event I can find.

 ---